Sheepydaniel/ml-inference-benchmark-suite/README.md

 * Sunlight
 * NDVI

-The classifier is trained on synthetic sensor-style data and saved as a reusable model artifact.
+The classifier is trained on synthetic smart-irrigation data and saved as a reusable model artifact.

 ## Benchmarks